Growing to Learn, Learning to Grow

 The staff at Broadwater Down Primary School have spent a considerable amount of time re-writing and reviewing our thematic curriculum to be in line with the updated National Curriculum.
 Our thematic curriculum incorporates Art, Design & Technology, Geography, History, Music, Science and English.
 Work in each class is planned around a series of termly topics, such as ‘The Groovy Greeks’, ‘A Right Royal Rumpus’ and ‘An Eye on London’, which are carefully planned to give children a deeper and more memorable learning experience.
 The topics for each year group can be found here.

 ‘Learning Logs’ support parents in engaging in their child’s topic learning.
 These are wide-ranging, home-learning activities that run alongside our classroom work, linking home and school learning.
-Learning Logs for each class can be accessed via the class pages.
+Learning Logs for each class can be accessed via the class teachers.

 Alongside these topics, children gain knowledge and skills in Religious Education, Personal, Social, Health, Economic and Citizenship Education, Computing, Physical Education, Grammar, Phonics, Reading, Spelling and Mathematics discretely, but links are made to our thematic curriculum where appropriate.

 In order to further support our children's development of early reading and writing, we use the Department for Education phonics scheme, 'Letters and Sounds' to deliver daily phonics lessons in the Foundation Stage and Key Stage 1.
-The programme, phonicsanywhere, in the 'pupil zone' of this website will help your child practise segmenting and blending within phases 2 and 3 if you would like some support with this.

 We enhance our pupils’ learning through the use of our own outside areas and our local environment and community.
 Classes make use of our woodland area and extensive playing fields.
 They go on walks around the local community and make use of local facilities including the onsite children’s centre and local library.
 In addition to this, our curriculum is further enriched through day visits to places further afield such as Dover and London.
 We greatly value residential visits and make these available to pupils when they are in year 5 and 6.